-The Company continues to evaluate the accounting for uncertainty in tax positions at the end of each reporting period.
-The guidance requires companies to recognize in their financial statements the impact of a tax position if the position is more likely than not of being sustained if the position were to be challenged by a taxing authority.
+The Company evaluates the accounting for uncertainty in tax positions at the end of each reporting period.
+The accounting guidance requires companies to recognize in their financial statements the impact of a tax position if the position is more likely than not to be sustained if the position were to be challenged by a taxing authority.
 The position ascertained inherently requires judgment and estimates by management.
 The Company recognizes interest and penalties as a component of income tax expense.